-We are working on multiple effort to develop standardized reference clinical terminologies for the Veterans Health Administration and DOD.
+We are working on multiple efforts to develop standardized reference clinical terminologies for the Veterans Health Administration and DOD.
 Standardized terminologies are foundational to the exchange of clinical information between healthcare providers.
 See our Projects Page and our Press Releases.
 A list of our recent clients can be seen here.

 Once common data standards are in place and data models have been designed, the actual HIT software as well as XML and databases can be generated directly from the UML models in Java or in C. International healthcare organizations in the U. K., Australia and Europe are taking a great interest in our data models.

 We are a force behind the data models built for electronic medical records (EHR) for the Veterans Administration (VA) and Indian Health Services (IHS).
 We are currently active in defining international HIT standards for message transmission and other healthcare functions.
 We work with international standards organizations such as HL7, OMG, NCPDP, HITSP, LOINC, IHTSDO and X12 on defining healthcare data standards for message transmission and interoperability.

 We have also worked extensively in other industries such as defense for DoD, Air Force Strategic Air Command (SAC), weapon systems, logistics, Command, Control, Communications and Intelligence (C3I) systems for the Navy, several Navy budgeting and financial systems, as well as several Navy ship parts systems, ship refit tracking, army troop mobilization, satellite communications, and submarine sonar array systems.

 We were founded in 1983 to provide computer software consulting services to the private sector.
 In the 1990's we started applying our extensive database expertise to the healthcare arena.
 We specialize in Healthcare Information Technology (HIT), data architecture, healthcare standards development, medical terminology, medical informatics, UML data modeling, and Service Oriented Architecture (SOA).